IRMP-org/IRMP/README.md

 - IRSND enabled for non AVR platforms.

 ### Version 2.0.0
-- Added IR send fuctionality (IRSND).
+- Added IR send functionality (IRSND).
 - Use `TIMER2_COMPB_vect` to be compatible with tone library.
 - No longer required to call initPCIInterrupt() manually if IRMP_ENABLE_PIN_CHANGE_INTERRUPT is set.
 - Separated code for timer to IRTimer.hpp.